Medical Reasons

 These denials happen when Medicare decides the service wasn’t medically justified based on the information provided.
 Many of these denials can be successfully appealed with supporting documentation from your doctor.

 Medicare or your plan says leave the hospital/SNF but you don't feel ready?
-You have 72 hours to appeal — here's how to file and win. - Medicare Advantage EOB Shows a Denial You Don't Recognize
+A free fast appeal can keep you covered — here's your deadline and how to file. - Medicare Advantage EOB Shows a Denial You Don't Recognize

 If your Medicare Advantage Explanation of Benefits shows a denied claim after surgery or a procedure, this guide explains what it means, why it happens, and how to appeal. - 'Not Medically Necessary' Denial: How to Appeal

-Medicare denied as 'not medically necessary' — the most common reason and also one of the most appealable.
-Here's the 5-step appeal that wins. - Medicare Denied Claim as Experimental Treatment
+Medicare denied your claim as 'not medically necessary' (CARC CO-50).
+The 'reasonable and necessary' standard, your 120- or 65-day appeal deadline, and the 5-step appeal. - Medicare Denied Claim as Experimental Treatment

 Medicare denied your claim because the service is considered experimental or investigational.
 Learn why this happens, your appeal options, and what steps to take next. - Medicare Denied Claim: Diagnosis Not Covered